actris-cloudnet/cloudnetpy/README.md

 ```

 See the [command-line usage documentation](https://actris-cloudnet.github.io/cloudnetpy/cli.html)
-for instrument selection, different products, plotting, and all options.
+for instrument selection, different products, plotting, ARM sites, and all options.

 ## Citing